-Our repeated finding that positive reactivity consistently extends to mediated paired associates is consistent with Maxwell and Huff’s (2024) findings and provides further evidence of a relational encoding account.
-As noted above, because mediated paired-associates lack obvious relatedness cues, any reactivity observed on this pair type cannot be fully explained in terms of cue-strengthening.
-This becomes increasingly apparent for double-mediated paired-associates as, by increasing the associative distance between the cue and target, participants are increasingly less likely to guess the mediator, and pairs are less likely to appear thematically related (e.g., lion – stripes vs. lion – flag).
+Our consistent finding that positive reactivity emerges on single-mediated and double-mediated pairs aligns with Maxwell and Huff’s (2024) findings and provides further support for a relational encoding account of positive reactivity.
+As noted above, because mediated pairs lack obvious relatedness cues, any reactivity observed on this pair type cannot be fully explained in terms of cue-strengthening.
+This becomes increasingly apparent for double-mediated pairs as, by increasing the associative distance between the cue and target, participants are increasingly less likely to guess the mediator, and pairs are less likely to appear thematically related (e.g., lion – stripes vs. lion – flag).
 Thus, our findings that JOL reactivity extended to both double-mediated pair types in Experiments 2A and 2B provide strong evidence for a relational encoding account of JOL reactivity.

-We propose that JOL reactivity on mediated paired-associates reflects spreading activation.
+We propose that JOL reactivity on mediated pairs reflects spreading activation (Collins & Loftus, 1975).
 Specifically, when participants are tasked with providing JOLs at encoding, the act of making their JOL encourages participants to process the underlying relations between the cue and target.
-When pairs contain obvious relatedness cues (e.g., forward paired-associates), any relational encoding from JOLs likely occurs alongside cue-strengthening processes.
-However, when pairs lack obvious relatedness cues, this relational encoding still benefits retrieval so long as the cue and target contain an indirect relation (e.g., mediated-paired associates).
+When pairs contain obvious relatedness cues (e.g., forward pairs), any relational encoding from JOLs likely occurs alongside cue-strengthening processes.
+However, when pairs lack obvious relatedness cues, this relational encoding still benefits retrieval so long as the cue and target contain an indirect relation (e.g., mediated pairs).
 This is because activation of the cue and target likely also activates the non-presented mediator concepts in memory.
-The additional relational encoding afforded by JOLs thus also strengthens the activation of the mediators, which in turn facilitate cued-recall of the target.
+The additional relational encoding afforded by JOLs thus also strengthens the activation of the mediators, which in turn facilitates cued-recall of the target.

 This account is consistent with previous research on JOL reactivity which similarly suggests that JOLs specifically encourage participants to process pre-existing cue-target relations.
-For example, Maxwell and Huff (2022; 2023) compared demonstrated that JOLs also improve cued-recall of backward paired-associates which, unlike forward paired-associates, have intrinsic relatedness cues which are poor predictors of later memory ability (i.e., card – credit at encoding vs. card – ? at test; see Koriat & Bjork, 2005).
+For example, Maxwell and Huff (2022; 2023) compared demonstrated that JOLs also improve cued-recall of backward pairs which, unlike forward pairs, have intrinsic relatedness cues which are poor predictors of later memory ability (i.e., card – credit at encoding vs. card – ? at test; see Koriat & Bjork, 2005).
 Thus, relatedness cues for backward associates are unavailable at test, producing a situation in which strengthened relatedness cues are not aligned with the test.
 Moreover, Rivers et al. (2023) recently questioned participants about the specific strategies they used when forming their JOLs and found that participants primarily reported using cue-target relatedness rather than other cues which could also benefit recall (e.g., perceptual cues, familiarity, etc.).
 Considered alongside the present study, these findings reveal a consistent pattern in which JOLs improve cued-recall of related pair types, regardless of the nature of the relationship (e.g., associative direction, direct vs. mediated. etc.).